You have 0 product(s) in your cart.

 Lesson 1- Check the site before you gear up.
 Before you put your gear on have a look at conditions.
 You do not want to get up walk down and then find the sea is too rough, and you should have gone to another site.

 Lesion 4- There is no boat to pick you up so try not to get lost.
 New divers are generally nervous about navigation.
-Finding the exit can be a little tricky at first but with practise it does get easier.
-The best way to learn is give it a go.
-Before you get in the water check out dive site information at .
+Finding the exit can be a little tricky at first but with practice, it does get easier.
+The best way to learn is to give it a go.
+Before you get in the water check out dive site information at.
 When standing on the shore look at your compass so you get a bit of an understanding of what way is back to land.
-Remember land marks and depths… give it a go.
+Remember landmarks and depths… give it a go.
 It is the only way you will learn.